araikinn-jpg/food_delivery-team_2/README.md

 ## How to Run the Project
 To explore the project, simply open the notebooks inside the notebooks/ folder.
 All required libraries are listed in requirements.txt.
+Additional project insights and recommendations can be found in the reports/ folder.

 ## Diagrams
 All process maps and architecture diagrams can be found in the diagrams/ folder.
-Designed using draw.io and python
+Designed using Lucidchart (ERD) and python (all other visuals)